kali-gh/sagemaker-inference/README.md

-### What is this
+### Overview

-Shows how to set up inference using a custom container in sagemaker
+This repository contains the code necessary to set up a minimal real time inference sagemaker endpoint on AWS.